MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 3. Open a browser and log into the Azure Portal at https://portal.azure.com with the credentials you've been using in the previous labs.

-4. In the Search bar of the Azure Portal, type *Sentinel*, then select **Azure Sentinel**.
+4. In the Search bar of the Azure Portal, type *Sentinel*, then select **Microsoft Sentinel**.

-5. Select your Azure Sentinel Workspace.
+5. Select your Microsoft Sentinel Workspace.

 6. Select **Data connectors** then search for the **Security Events via Legacy Agent** connector and select it from the list.